Tessa Thompson: 2020–present

 In October 2021, Thompson wrapped production on drama film The Listener, directed by Steve Buscemi.
 Thompson has the only on-screen role in the film and served as one of the film's producers.
 In the film, Thompson portrayed a woman who takes calls for listeners to talk to.
 Leslie Felperin of The Hollywood Reporter wrote, "this spare, low-tech work mostly focuses on Thompson’s expressive face as she listens to calls for help from 10 very different people in distress".
 She reprised her role as Valkyrie in the Marvel Cinematic Universe superhero films Thor: Love and Thunder (2022) and The Marvels (2023).
 Thompson also reprised her role as Bianca Taylor in the sport drama sequel Creed III (2023).
 Thompson made her directorial debut with the music video for "Raat Ki Rani", the lead single of Arooj Aftab's 2024 album Night Reign.

 She reunited with director Nia DaCosta in another Amazon Prime Video project this time playing the title role the drama film Hedda an adaptation of the Henrik Ibsen play Hedda Gabler.
 She also served as a producer on the film.
 The film premiered at the 2025 Toronto International Film Festival to positive reviews with a theatrical release in October 2025.
 Kate Erbland praised Thompson describing her as "magnetic" and "riveting in every moment".
 Jourdain Searles of The Hollywood Reporter praised the collaboration of DaCosta and Thompson writing, "Hedda is a delightful, sexy ride made that reminds us that Thompson is a star and DaCosta has many more tricks up her sleeve.
 It’s good to hear her unique narrative voice again."
-It was announced that Thompson would received the Gotham Film Award's 2025 Spirit Tribute Award and that she was also nominated for the Gotham Award for Outstanding Lead Performance.
+Thompson received the Gotham Film Award's 2025 Spirit Tribute Award and was also nominated for the Gotham Award for Outstanding Lead Performance and the Golden Globe Award for Best Actress in a Motion Picture – Drama.
+In April 2026, Thompson made her Broadway debut in the Lindsey Ferrentino play The Fear of 13 as prison volunteer Jacki, starring opposite Adrien Brody.
+In a review for The Guardian, Richard Lawson praised her performance in the show, noting her chemistry with Brody and the "warmth and understatement" she brought to the role.